Aman-Gupta-2006/First-Project/README.md

 # Travel Destinations Frontend Project

 This project is a simple frontend website created during my first semester in college when I had limited knowledge of HTML, CSS, and JavaScript.
-The goal was to build a basic website showcasing popular travel destinations and a ticket booking feature.
+The goal was to build a basic website showcasing popular travel destinations and a dummy ticket booking feature.

 ## Features